Learn how to streamline your translation workflow -

 What if you want some of these elements to be locked and you don’t want anybody to be able to edit them?

-Well, you can easily do that by selecting the item in the master page, right-clicking on it and unflagging Allow Master Items Override.
+Well, you can easily do that by selecting the item in the parent page, right-clicking on it and unflagging Allow Parent Items Override.

 Lock item in the master page

-You can import master pages from other InDesign documents by clicking on the icon in the top-right corner of the Page Panel and selecting Master Pages > Load Master Pages.
+You can import parent pages from other InDesign documents by clicking on the icon in the top-right corner of the Page Panel and selecting Parent Pages > Load Parent Pages.

 Copy master pages from other documents

-[Pro Tips] Use InDesign Master Pages like a pro
+[Pro Tips] Use InDesign Parent Pages like a pro

-InDesign master pages are very handy and powerful but many InDesign users don’t know their full potential.
+InDesign parent pages are very handy and powerful but many InDesign users don’t know their full potential.
 Here are a couple simple tips that can literally save you hours of work.

-[Pro Tip 1] Use master pages to automatically flow text or a Word document
+[Pro Tip 1] Use parent pages to automatically flow text or a Word document

 InDesign can load an entire story from a Word document or a general text file.
 It can even create pages automatically and create threaded text-frames.